 GWT defines event listeners that you can attach to your widgets to monitor browser events.
 Event Listeners are just interfaces that you can implement in your widget.
-If you want to trap mouse click events, then your widget should implement the ClickListener interface and define the onClick(Widget sender) method.
-The code inside this method will be fired every time the user clicks on your widget.
+If you want to trap mouse click events, then your widget should implement the ClickListener

-You can create a new anonymous ClickListener every time you want to assign it to a widget as given in the Hello gwt example.
+every time you want to assign it to a widget as given in the Hello

 public void onClick(Widget sender) {